20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 1. Visit Sham Shui Po

-My favourite place to take visitors to is Sham Shui Po, a Hong Kong hidden gem.
+One of the best places to take visitors to is Sham Shui Po, a Hong Kong hidden gem.
 This colourful Kowloon locality is one of the poorest of all the districts in Hong Kong and provides a stark contrast to the glitz and glam of the Central skyscrapers.
-Each street specialises in different goods, from kids clothes and suitcases, decorations to match the season, electronics of every kind, craft and jewelry making supplies and every fabric under the sun.

-For even more of a local feel go for a walk through the busy wet market to see fish fillets so fresh the hearts are still beating, every manner of sea creature and literally every part of the pig in the pork butchery.
-If that’s not your scene you can go on a Michelin foodie hunt with the famous Tim Ho Wan dim sum and new inclusions to the street food guide Kung Wo Tofu and Soybean shop and Kwan Kee dessert shop.
-Hit up Sham Shui Po in the afternoon or early evening to see daily life in full swing – there are plenty of opportunities for Hong Kong street photography around every corner.
+For an even more immersive experience go for a walk through the busy wet market to see fish fillets so fresh the hearts are still beating, every manner of sea creature and literally every part of the pig in the pork butchery.
+If thatโ€™s not your scene you can go on a Michelin foodie hunt with the famous Tim Ho Wan dim sum and new inclusions to the street food guide Kung Wo Tofu and Soybean shop and Kwan Kee dessert shop.

 Contributed by Jess of Expat Getaways